kestra-io/docs/content/blogs/2023-08-22-generating-fake-data.md

 ## Generating fake data ##

-While we admire dbt [jaffle-shop's portrayal](https://github.com/dbt-labs/jaffle_shop) of a fictional e-commerce store, we wanted something more dynamic, especially when showcasing orchestration patterns.
-Thus, Shiny Rocks was born.
 Unlike static files that don't change, Shiny Rocks comes with custom scripts that generate fresh data every day.
 These scripts rely on a mix of mathematical functions to simulate various trends for our imaginary company.

 Here is for example the mathematical function used to generate orders volume over a year.